jcpaik/sofa-manuscript/vault/a. Angle Hypothesis/Abstract.md

 \textcolor{red}{This is a draft in progress.
 Do not cite this yet as details can change drastically over time.
 DO NOT DISTRIBUTE WITHOUT PERMISSION FROM THE AUTHOR.}

-The _moving sofa problem_ asks for the connected shape with the largest area $\mu_{\text{max}}$ that can move around the right-angled corner of a hallway $L$ with unit width.
+The _moving sofa problem_ asks for the connected shape with the largest area $u_{\text{max}}$ that can move around the right-angled corner of a hallway $L$ with unit width.
 It is conjectured that Gerver's sofa $S_G$ attains the maximum area, but all known derivations of $S_G$ assumes without proof that a maximum-area sofa should rotate clockwise by $\pi/2$ in its movement.

 We prove this assumption that there is a maximum-area sofa rotating clockwise by $\pi/2$ in its movement.
 Along the way, we use an important theorem of Gerver stating that there exists a maximum-area moving sofa $S_{\omega}$ with rotation angle $\omega$ as the limit of polygons with balanced side lengths.
 We address logical gaps in his proof and restate it in our terminology.
 This is a part of a bigger project.